PFAS Lawsuits

 Can You File a PFAS Lawsuit?

-You can file a PFAS lawsuit if you developed certain health conditions after being exposed to these chemicals.
+You can file a PFAS lawsuit if you developed certain health conditions after exposure to these chemicals.

 You may have suffered exposure via contaminated drinking water.
-If you worked as a firefighter or at an airport or military bases, you may have been exposed through firefighting foam or gear.
+If you were a firefighter or worked at an airport or military base, you may have been exposed through firefighting foam or gear.

 Your case might be stronger if you also lived or worked in an area that is known for PFAS contamination.
-Many lawsuits have been filed over claims that this contamination is connected to kidney cancer, testicular cancer and ulcerative colitis.
+Lawyers have filed many lawsuits over claims that this contamination is connected to kidney cancer, testicular cancer and ulcerative colitis.

 One of our trusted legal partners can help you learn more about your options if you aren’t sure you qualify for a PFAS lawsuit.
 We can match you with a law firm that is a good fit for your case.

-PFAS manufacturers are being sued over contamination and potential health issues connected to these chemicals.
+People are suing PFAS manufacturers over contamination and potential health issues connected to these chemicals.

 Manufacturer 3M has been a defendant in many lawsuits over its ties to PFAS.
 The company produced firefighting foams that contained forever chemicals.